benhoskings/babushka/README.markdown

       }
     end

+The idea is to keep a clean separation between `met?` and `meet`: the code in `met?` should do nothing except just check whether the dep is met and return a boolean, and `meet` should unconditionally satisfy the dep without doing any checks.

+If you find you're checking for the presence of some condition in your `meet` block, that means you're trying to do too much in a single dep, and you should be splitting your dep up into smaller ones.
+Remember, deps are small, self-contained and context-free - the smaller and more focused, the better.

 what are there deps for?
 ---

 Pretty much whatever I've needed.
 That means that there are lots missing, and the ones there are may well not be right for you.

-Because of this, babushka itself only contains the deps that it needs to know how to install itself, and set up a bare minimum amount of software like ruby and git.
-Everything else is stored separately, in a dep source.
-By default, babushka installs my dep source, but you can add your own, or multiple other ones, or remove mine if you like, just like managing gem sources.
+Because of this, babushka only contains the deps that it needs to know how to install itself, and set up a bare minimum of software like `ruby` and `git`.
+Everything else is stored separately, in dep sources, which you can think of like gem sources (although they're a bit different - each dep source is a babushka-managed git repo).

+By default, babushka adds my dep source, but you can add your own, or multiple other ones, or remove mine if you like, just like managing gem sources.
 All you have to do is

     babushka sources -a git://github.com/someone else's/awesome deps.git